spg5958/Micro-C-Pipelines/README.md

 <br>
 <br>

-# Pipeline 2 - Pipeline for Identification of A/B Compartments
+# Pipeline for Identification of A/B Compartments
 This pipeline is based on the protocol outlined by Miura et al. in their book1.
 It utilizes HiCExplorer commands as detailed in the documentation2 and generates A/B compartments starting from a raw .cool matrix.
 While input for pipeline is a raw .cool matrix, but you can start from a normalized .cool matrix and bypass the step 1 below.

 1) Normalize .cool file: